^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Treatment consists of resection or liver transplantation.
+Treatment involves liver resection or transplantation.

 What do need to examine?